Interview with

 Let me begin with the recommendation of a book.
 Jason DeRouchie just published a book called How to Understand and Apply the Old Testament.
 It has a huge section in it on the practical uses of the Old Testament for our day.

-Jason is the professor of Old Testament and Biblical Theology at Bethlehem College & Seminary.
+Jason is the professor of Old Testament and Biblical Theology at Bethlehem College and Seminary.
 I just listened to a message of his a few days ago about how the Old Testament is not just turned into useful Christian Scripture for our own Christian living, but was intended by God and by the authors themselves to be used that way beyond their own day — in the distant future, including our time.
-You can probably find that message, by the way, at the audio or video section over at the Bethlehem College & Seminary website.
+You can probably find that message, by the way, at the audio or video section over at the Bethlehem College and Seminary website.

 Long-Expected Fulfillment